|Category:||Core & System|

 For instance, a user in several groups could see an aggregated view of all their resources, or select the group they are currently working with, etc.

-#2 Updated by João Pagaime over 7 years ago
+#2 Updated by João Pagaime almost 8 years ago

 Hello Carlos Martín, I also share Keith's need (or "nice to add" ideia).
 As for use-case, imagine a user able to launch VMs both on a develop, testing or production VDC.
 Another use-case: VDCs for different projects/Services and a user that works on several projects/Services.
 The workaround seems to ACL permissions on the user (didn't test it) but that doesn't seem to be a good solution.

-#3 Updated by Carlos Martín over 7 years ago
+#3 Updated by Carlos Martín almost 8 years ago

 Right now you can't have users in more than one group, but with ACL rules you can make your users be able to see a list of available groups, and choose to change from one to another.
 Let's say you want user